yonas-y/yonas-y/README.md

 - Applied AI/ML for real-world systems
 - Domain-informed learning in data-constrained environments
-- Cross-disciplinary solutions in smart systems and digital transformation
+- Cross-disciplinary solutions in smart systems and solutions
 - Responsible innovation in AI deployments
 - AI bias and fairness